mapache-salvaje/server-side-data/TUTORIAL.md

 # Building a server-side data grid with MUI X Data Grid: A step-by-step tutorial

-This tutorial walks you through building a data grid that fetches data from a server with pagination, sorting, and filtering.
-Focus on the `EmployeeDataGrid.tsx` component and break it down into digestible pieces.
+This tutorial walks you through building a Data Grid that fetches data from a server with pagination, sorting, and filtering.

 ## Prerequisites